christiskatsouris/ivxPredictive/README.md

 Phillips, P. C., & Magdalinos, T. (2009).
 "Econometric inference in the vicinity of unity".
 Singapore Management University, CoFie Working Paper, 7.

-## Notes
+# Notes

 1. The implementation of the original (current) IVX instrumentation method proposed by [Phillips and Magdalinos (2009)](https://ideas.repec.org/p/skb/wpaper/cofie-06-2009.html), can be found in the R package [ivx](https://github.com/kvasilopoulos/ivx) developed by [Kostas Vasilopoulos](https://github.com/kvasilopoulos).

-## Declarations
+# Declarations

 The author declares no conflicts of interest.

+In particular, the author declares that has no affiliations with or involvement in any organization or entity with any financial interest (such as honoraria; educational grants; participation in speakers’ bureaus; membership, employment, consultancies, stock ownership, or other equity interest; and expert testimony or patent-licensing arrangements), or non-financial interest (such as personal or professional relationships, affiliations, knowledge or beliefs) in the subject matter or materials discussed in the manuscript and implemented in the R package.